Adult Gerontological Nurse Practitioner (AGNP)

 *Third semester—240 hrs.

-Each practicum course requires licensed preceptors for direct care at clinical sites and at least one clinical evaluation on site by faculty.
+Each practicum course requires licensed preceptors for direct care at clinical sites.

 Graduate History & PE Form (2pg. pdf)